axelor/axelor-mobile/docs/doc/en/Application/Creations_d_un_appel_API.md

             ...
         })
         ```

-    - *Array* : un tableau d’éléments, il est nécessaire de définir le type des éléments à l’intérieur
+    - *Array* : an array of elements, it is necessary to define the type of the elements inside.

         ```tsx
         schemaContructor.array().of(schemaContructor.string())
         ```

-    - *Date* : un objet Date de javascript
+    - *Date* : a javascript Date object

         ```tsx
         schemaContructor.date()
         ```

-    - *String* : un string
+    - *String* : a string

         ```tsx
         schemaContructor.string()
         ```

-    - *Number* : un nombre
+    - *Number* : a number

         ```tsx
         schemaContructor.number()
         ```

-    - *Boolean* : un booléen
+    - *Boolean* : a boolean

         ```tsx
         schemaContructor.boolean()
         ```

-    - *SubObject* : un objet avec les pré-requis d’AOP à savoir l’id et la version
+    - *SubObject* : an object with AOP prerequisites, i.e. id and version

         ```tsx
         schemaContructor.subObject()
         // Equivalent to :